gitwizChen/TopMessage/README.md

 # Usage

-1. Add the code below in your custom application
+1.Add the code below in your custom application

 ```
 public class App extends Application {